-Back in the 1990s, the idea of theming different days of party conference around particular themes was a fairly controversial issue, even playing a role in contested elections for membership of Federal Conference Committee and then elections from within its membership for Chair and Vice-Chair.*
+Back in the 1990s, the idea of theming different days of Liberal Democrat conference around particular themes was a fairly controversial issue, even playing a role in contested elections for membership of Federal Conference Committee and then elections from within its membership for Chair and Vice-Chair.*

 Since then the idea has become well-established, if sometimes more in theory than in practice.
 Looking through not just the agenda for the 2012 autumn conference in Brighton but also associated conference publications and planning, it looks like we’ll be seeing one of the most intensive efforts at organised theming for some time.